 - Spread out the cinnamon sugar on one side and the cocoa sugar on the other.

-- Fold the pastry, then slice, and bake.
+- Fold, then slice, and bake.

-Prepare the puff pastry
+1. Prepare the pastry

 Start by rolling out the pastry into a 12×12 inch square.